Okimoka/snippets/README.md

 # snippets
 Some golfed js snippets which help doing calculations with big positive integer numbers.
-The faculty snippet and the exponent one both require multiply.
+The factorial snippet and the exponent one both require multiply.

 #Examples:
 ####m("9872534758234523765492501698435963846531764317623765437697504365172639154","1234698010250672435796917204156749313706517293714663858")